pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

-## personality test

 # Are you a worrier?
+#mermaid
-Ana: Are you a worrier?
+- Q:Are you a worrier?

-Bob: I am a 'worrier'.
+- A:I am a 'worrier'.

-Bob: No, I'm not a worrier.
+- A:No, I'm not a worrier.
 I don't really care about anything other than my family.

-Bob: Not at all.
+- A:Not at all.
 I'm selfish.
 I'm calm and chill about most everything.

 ---
+#mermaid

-Ana: Do you worry a lot?
+- Q:Do you worry a lot?

-Bob: I'm a little bit of worrier.
+- A:I'm a little bit of worrier.
 When an unexpected situation happens I can worry about it a lot.

-Bob: Unfortunately, I worry a lot.
+- A:Unfortunately, I worry a lot.

-Ana: What troubles you?
+- Q:What troubles you?

-Bob: I worry about unimportant things.
+- A:I worry about unimportant things.

 ---

+#mermaid
-Ana: Do you stress a lot?
+- Q:Do you stress a lot?

-Bob: Sometimes I stress a little bit.
+- A:Sometimes I stress a little bit.

-Ana: What makes you feel uneasy?
+- Q:What makes you feel uneasy?

-Bob: Unexpected situations at work or in life can stress me out (idiomatic)
+- A:Unexpected situations at work or in life can stress me out (idiomatic)

 ---

+#mermaid
-Ana: Do you stress a lot?
+- Q:Do you stress a lot?

-Bob: I used to but now things don't bother me as much.
+- A:I used to but now things don't bother me as much.

-Ana: How are you able to control your stress?
+- Q:How are you able to control your stress?

-Bob: To be honest, I'm not able to control it.
+- A:To be honest, I'm not able to control it.
 I observe my breathing.
 I control my breathing.

 ---